omise/omise-ios/README.md

 ```

-Then implement the delegate to receive the `Source` or `Token` object after user has selected:
+Then implement the delegate to receive the `Source` or `Token` object after the user has selected:

 ```swift
 extension ProductDetailViewController: ChoosePaymentMethodDelegate {